Compaction is a process of improving or increasing the density of soil by a manual or mechanical method.

 3. Heavy Pneumatic-Tyre Rollers

-These rollers have four equally spaced independently suspended tyres and should be ballast loaded up to an entire mass of fifty tonnes.
-They’re usually towed and are suitable for similar soils to the multi-tyre pneumatic-tire rollers, also as for gravels and finer silts.
+These rollers have four equally spaced independently suspended tires and should be ballast loaded up to an entire mass of fifty tonnes.
+They’re usually towed and are suitable for similar soils to the multi-tire pneumatic-tire rollers, also as for gravels and finer silts.

-The difference between these and multi-tyre pneumatic-tyre rollers is that the heavy pneumatic-tyre rollers can compact deeper layers, and therefore the surface density achieved is bigger.
+The difference between these and multi-tire pneumatic-tire rollers is that the heavy pneumatic-tire rollers can compact deeper layers, and therefore the surface density achieved is bigger.